 Greek rulers began to lose control over parts of Egypt about a hundred years after they first arrived.
-To publicize the law people were supposed to be following, one Greek ruler posted in important towns across the country.
+To lay down the law, one Greek ruler had the laws posted in important towns.
 Back then, they didn't just pin up posters.
-The Greeks carved important laws and other decrees in stone.
-But in order to ensure that everyone-both Greek and Egyptian alike-understood his laws, the ruler made sure they were written both in Greek and in Egyptian hieroglyphics.
+They wrote important laws and other decrees in stone.
+But in order to make sure everyone-both Greek and Egyptian alike-understood his laws, the laws were written both in Greek and in Egyptian hieroglyphics.

 Over the next 2,000 years, different countries would fight to rule Egypt.
-A lot can be forgotten over the course of 2,000 years and even the Egyptians eventually forgot how to read hieroglyphics.
+A lot can be forgotten over the course of 2,000 years.
+Even the Egyptians eventually forgot how to read hieroglyphics.
 Soon, the meaning of Egyptian hieroglyphics became a mystery lost to the ages.

-But then, when Napoleon conquered Egypt, he sent some of the brightest engineers and scientists-like Pierre-François-to study stuff from ancient Egypt.
-Pierre-François traveled around the country with a group of other scientists and engineers.
-They arrived in the city of Rosetta in 1799 and on a tour of the harbor, Pierre-François found a unique stone.
-The stone had writing on it in three different languages.
-One was Greek and the other was Egyptian hieroglyphics.
+But then, Napoleon conquered Egypt.
+He sent some of the brightest engineers and scientists-like Pierre-François-to study stuff from ancient Egypt.
+Pierre-François traveled with a group of other scientists and engineers.
+They arrived in the city of Rosetta in 1799.
+On a tour of the harbor, Pierre-François found a unique stone.
+The stone had writing on it in three different languages including Greek and hieroglyphics.
 Pierre-François knew that Ancient Greeks often posted the same message in several languages.
-If the same message that was written in Greek was also written in hieroglyphics, then this stone could be the key to uncovering the long-lost meaning of hieroglyphics.
+If the same message that was written in Greek was also written in hieroglyphics, then this stone could help people learn to read hieroglyphics.
 Pierre-François knew this stone from Rosetta was important.
 The stone was shipped back to Europe where experts could study it.